kubermatic/docs/content/kubermatic/master/architecture/requirements/support_policy/_index.en.md

 ## Support Policy

-This document describes the software, its components, supported operating systems, cloud providers and third-party softwares.
+This document describes the supported software and its components, supported operating systems, cloud providers and third-party software.
 Additionally, it covers the supported infrastructures via their respective API.